hexbatch/apple-core/core-docs/step-5-types/type-overview.md

 ### inherited or duplicated default global states

-Each script or remote id has one stored global state under the key of that id.
+Each remote id has one stored global state under the key of that id.
-Descendants of the script or remote have their own storage.
+Descendants of the remote have their own storage.

 ## Options